Learning Disability Partnership Board (LDPB)

 - To be active in supporting key issues that affect people’s lives – these are decided on at the beginning of each year.

-If you would like more information about the Devon Learning Disability Partnership Board please email Learning disability partnership board-mailbox
+If you would like more information about the Devon Learning Disabily Partnership Board please email Learning disability partnership board-mailbox

-This group enables people who use services to have a voice, to let us know what is working well, what is not working well and what needs to be improved and provide an opportunity for people to shape the delivery of Social Care.
+This group is being set up for people to shape the delivery of Health and Social Care and enables people who use services to have a voice, to let us know what is working well, what is not working well and what needs to be improved.
 The group provides an opportunity for Commissioners to involve people, with current lived experience of using services, in the planning of future services.
-Click or tap here to find out more about the social care discussion group and the work they have been doing

 Carers Discussion group